arangodb/arangodb/Documentation/Books/Manual/Upgrading/Manually/Cluster.md

 Options](../../Administration/Configuration/GeneralArangod.md#database-upgrade))
 and the service will be (re)started.

-You have to make sure that your cluster deployment is independent of this standalone instance.
-Specifically, make sure that the database directory as well as the socket used by the standalone instance provided by the package are separate from the ones in your cluster configuration.
-Also, that you haven't modified the init script or systemd unit file for the standalone instance in way that it would start or stop your cluster instance instead.
+You have to make sure that your _cluster_ deployment is independent of this standalone instance.
+Specifically, make sure that the database directory as well as the socket used by the standalone instance provided by the package are separate from the ones in your _cluster_ configuration.
+Also, that you haven't modified the init script or systemd unit file for the standalone instance in way that it would start or stop your _cluster_ instance instead.

-You can read about the details on how to deploy your cluster indendently of the standalone instance in the [cluster deployment preliminary](../../Deployment/Cluster/PreliminaryInformation.md).
+You can read about the details on how to deploy your _cluster_ indendently of the standalone instance in the [_cluster_ deployment preliminary](../../Deployment/Cluster/PreliminaryInformation.md).

-In the following, we assume that you don't use the standalone instance from the package but only a manually started cluster instance, and we will move the standalone instance out of the way if necessary so you have to make as little changes as possible to the running cluster.
+In the following, we assume that you don't use the standalone instance from the package but only a manually started _cluster_ instance, and we will move the standalone instance out of the way if necessary so you have to make as little changes as possible to the running _cluster_.

 ### Install the new ArangoDB version binary